alemar11/ios-watchos-tvos-macos-resources/README.md

 ####🔸 *Swift*
 * [TLMetaResolver](https://github.com/tryolabs/TLMetaResolver) - TLMetaResolver is an extension to UIWebView writen in Swift that adds the ability to parse the meta tags in the loaded web page and extract information about a native app that can be deep linked from that page.

+##Window
+####🔹 *Obj-C*
+* [ATTutorialController](https://github.com/AfonsoTsukamoto/ATTutorialController) - A tutorial controller ready to use.
+Uses its own UIWindow.
+* [LNWindowManagerExample](https://github.com/LeoNatan/LNWindowManager) - A window manager that makes working with UIWindow objects easily using an API similar to the UIViewController modal presentation API.

 ##Miscellanea